-It all started with an article about menu analysis by James Taylor and Denise Brown.
-In this study, the authors introduced the “BCG Matrix” concept, a strategic analysis tool used since the seventies to calculate growth-share and help a business to decide which areas in which to invest, disinvest or even abandon.
+This idea began with an article created by James Taylor and Denise Brown.
+After analysis of many restaurant menus, the authors introduced what they call the “BCG Matrix” concept.
+This strategic analysis was introduced in the seventies to calculate growth-share in order to help businesses decide in which areas to invest, or to disinvest.

-Since that day, many restaurant owners have used the BCG Matrix as a basis for menu engineering studies to analyze their sales and improve their income.
+Using this same approach to restaurant menus, and following the ideas presented by Mr. Taylor and Ms. Brown, many restaurant owners have begun to use the BCG Matrix as a basis for engineering their own menus and to analyze their sales as well as to improve their income.

-Although this menu study is most often used to analyze traditional paper menus, the concept is equally applicable to the menus published on your restaurant website, Facebook page or Twitter profile, or anywhere online.
+So far this study is most often used to analyze traditional paper menus, but the concept is equally applicable to the menus published on your restaurant website, Facebook page, or Twitter profile…or anyplace else for that matter.

 Menu engineering: how to boost the sales of your restaurant